wakoliVotes/banking-app-ui/README.md

 # Banking App UI - Jetpack Compose
 Banking App UI made with Jetpack Compose
+- This is a practice on key aspects in Jetpack Compose.
+- The implementation only touches on core elements, and can be improved into other functions.

-## Extra Resources
+## Credit/Reference
+- All credit goes to [Ahmed Guedmioui](https://github.com/ahmed-guedmioui), who's work makes the main section of this Jetpack Compose practice.
-1. YouTube Video for the steps if by [Ahmed Guedmioui](https://www.youtube.com/watch?v=pCy93IdWr9s)
+- YouTube Video for the steps is by [Ahmed Guedmioui YouTube Channel](https://www.youtube.com/watch?v=pCy93IdWr9s)